0x4D31/galah/README.md

 <img align="left" src="images/galah.png" width="210px">

-Galah _(/ɡəˈlɑː/ - sounds like guh·laa)_ is a web honeypot tool powered by LLM (Large Language Models) and, for now, supports the OpenAI API.
-Named after the smart Australian parrot with the ability to mimic, Galah does something similar—providing interesting yet sometimes foolish responses to incoming HTTP requests.
-By the way, in Aussie English, [Galah](https://www.macquariedictionary.com.au/blog/article/728/) also means fool!

-Unlike the traditional, cumbersome method of emulating numerous web applications with inherent limitations, Galah takes a different route.
-Leveraging LLMs, it processes incoming HTTP requests and dynamically crafts realistic responses on the fly to engage attackers.
+TL;DR: Galah (/ɡəˈlɑː/ - pronounced ‘guh-laa’) is an LLM (Large Language Model) powered web honeypot, currently compatible with the OpenAI API, that is able to mimic various applications and dynamically respond to arbitrary HTTP requests.

+## Description

+Named after the clever Australian parrot known for its mimicry, Galah mirrors this trait in its functionality.
+Unlike traditional web honeypots that rely on a manual and limiting method of emulating numerous web applications or vulnerabilities, Galah adopts a novel approach.
+This LLM-powered honeypot mimics various web applications by dynamically crafting relevant (and occasionally foolish) responses, including HTTP headers and body content, to arbitrary HTTP requests.
+Fun fact: in Aussie English, [Galah](https://www.macquariedictionary.com.au/blog/article/728/) also means fool!

+I’ve deployed a cache for the LLM-generated responses (the cache duration can be customized in the config file) to avoid generating multiple responses for the same request and to reduce the cost of the OpenAI API.
+The cache stores responses per port, meaning if you probe a specific port of the honeypot, the generated response won’t be returned for the same request on a different port.

+The prompt is the most crucial part of this honeypot!
+You can update the prompt in the config file, but be sure not to change the part that instructs the LLM to generate the response in the specified JSON format.

-> **Note:** This was a fun weekend project I created in early 2023 and is not intended for production use.
-The honeypot can be easily fingerprinted based on its response time, non-standard, and sometimes silly responses, or other techniques.
+> **Note:** Galah was a fun weekend project I created to evaluate the capabilities of LLMs in generating HTTP messages, and it is not intended for production use.
+The honeypot may be fingerprinted based on its response time, non-standard, or sometimes weird responses, and other network-based techniques.
 Use this tool at your own risk, and be sure to set usage limits for your OpenAI API.

-The code has not been peer-reviewed, and I would appreciate any feedback and pull requests.
+### Future Enhancements

+- Rule-Based Response: The new version of Galah will employ a dynamic, rule-based approach, adding more control over response generation.
+This will further reduce OpenAI API costs and increase the accuracy of the generated responses.

+- Response Database: It will enable you to generate and import a response database.
+This ensures the honeypot only turns to the OpenAI API for unknown or new requests.
+I’m also working on cleaning up and sharing my own database.

+- Support for Other LLMs.

 ## Getting Started